ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.0
+### Release 1.0.1

- - Added names to Actors

- - Use Actor name in log messages if set

- - Added Actor lookup by name
+ - Fixed bug in Exception handling

 # Plans and Notes